Azure-Samples/active-directory-verifiable-credentials-dotnet/5-onboard-with-tap/README.md

 ## Using the sample

-The **Onboarding with TAP** sample uses two personas:
+The **Employee Onboarding** scenario uses two personas:

-- A manager/HR-person that registers the new hire person's user profile and sends an onboarding link to the new hire person.
+- An admin that registers the new hire person's user profile and sends an onboarding link to the new hire person.
 - A new hire person who onboards to the company and sets up their account.

+The **Guest Onboarding** scenario uses two personas:

+- An admin that updates the list of trusted B2B partners
+- A business guest who should have a B2B guest account created

-### Manager/HR-person
+### Employee Onboarding

+#### Admin

-The manager/HR-person signs in to the app and navigates to `Register New Hire`.
+In the Employee Onboarding scenario, the admin could be a manager or HR-person.
+The admin signs in to the app and navigates to `Register New Hire`.
 In that page, the manager registers the details about the new user and saves the user profile for the new hire.
 The `private email` will be stored in the [otherMails](https://learn.microsoft.com/en-us/graph/api/resources/user?view=graph-rest-1.0#properties) attribute in the user profile.
 When saving the user profile, the user object is added to the TAP group to enable signing in via a TAP code.